Jyo-08/workshop-ui-redesign-fossee/README.md

 Hi, I am **Jyotish N**.
 This is a project for the python screening task of FOSSEE summer fellowship by IIT Bombay.
 The project is to redesign the given UI to a new one using react.
-I mainly focussed on clarity, responisveness and navigation of the user interface while preserving their original functionality.
+I mainly focused on clarity, responsiveness and navigation of the user interface while preserving its original functionality.

 A mobile-first React redesign of the [FOSSEE Workshop Booking](https://github.com/FOSSEE/workshop_booking) system.

 ---